Incarceration of African American Men and the Impacts on Women and Children [Revised March 31, 2020]

 Since the early 1970s, the United States has experienced a dramatic surge in imprisonment, especially among African American men.
-This paper investigates the causal effects of black male incarceration on black women's marriage and labor market outcomes, as well as its effects on black children's family structure, long-run educational outcomes, and income.
-To establish causality, I exploit plausibly exogenous changes in sentencing policies across states and over years, and construct a simulated instrumental variable for the incarceration rate, using offender-level data on the universe of prisoners admitted to and released from prisons between 1986 and 2009.
-The instrument characterizes how sentencing policies affect incarceration at both the extensive margin (i.e., whether to incarcerate an arrestee) and the intensive margin (i.e., how long to imprison an inmate).
-First, I find that high incarceration rates of black men negatively affect black women's marriage outcomes, although they increase the likelihood of employment for those with higher education levels.
-Second, higher black male incarceration rates hurt black children by increasing the likelihood of out-of-wedlock birth and living in a mother-only family, and decreasing the likelihood of having some college education in the long run.
-Moreover, for individuals who lived in areas with harsher sentencing policies during childhood, the black-white income gap is wider for men conditional on parental income.
-Third, black men at either the extensive or intensive margin of incarceration have different impacts on women and children.
+This paper investigates the causal effects of black male incarceration on black women’s marriage and labor market outcomes, as well as its effects on black children’s family structure and long-run economic outcomes.
+To establish causality, I exploit plausibly exogenous changes in sentencing policies across states and over years and construct a simulated instrumental variable for the incarceration rate.
+I find that black male incarceration reduces black women’s marriage, but increases employment for more educated women.
+Moreover, black male incarceration increases out-of-wedlock births and negatively affects black children’s educational attainment.
+Finally, black men at either the extensive or intensive margin of incarceration affect women and children differently.
 The results suggest the consequences of the tough-on-crime policies for inequality and racial gaps, which could be taken into account when reforming sentencing policies.

-Mating Preferences and Housing Prices in China: Evidence from Online Mate Search (with Joy Chen) [Submitted]
+Mating Preferences and Housing Prices in China: Evidence from Online Mate Search (with Joy Chen) [Revised May 22, 2019]

 We estimate the effects of China’s surging house prices on individuals’ marital preferences and equilibrium assortative matching patterns.
 Using data from China’s largest dating website, we estimate mate preferences based on users’ decision to reply to a first-time message from a contact.
 We find that (1) site users, in particular women, have strong preferences for home-ownership, and increases in housing prices are associated with higher reply rate by women; (2) compared to non-homeowners, homeowners have stronger preferences for home-ownership; (3) home-ownership increases users’ competitiveness and this effect becomes more pronounced for men when as housing prices increase; (4) there is weak evidence on the impact of housing prices on equilibrium assortative matching patterns.